RW21/evolution_fight/README.md

 ## Fields
 - A field contains a subfield in every grid.
-_ A field has a biome.
+- A field has a biome.
 - Subfields have a subbiome corresponding to the current biome.
 - Subfields may or may not contain food.
 - Subbiomes determine how much water there is in the subfield.
+- A field is considered to have water if it is above the water threshold.

 ## Monsters
 - If a monster dies it will be removed from the field.
 - Monster's will move around the field's subfield.
 A monster can move in 8 directions.
-- The monster's food and water values will be decreased by 0.1 of the maximum capacity of the monster each turn
+- The monster's food and water values will be decreased by 0.1 of the maximum capacity of the monster each turn.
 - A monster will prioritise finding food/water when food/water is low.
 - A monster will eat/drink if food/water value is low and there is food/water on the current subfield.
 - A monster can eat other monster's if the size is larger than the other monster.